 - But when he refreshes his web page after a few seconds “Like” counter value shows as 101.
 So, data was initially inconsistent but eventually got consistent across server nodes deployed around the world.
 This is what eventual consistency is.

 2. Strong Consistency: Strong Consistency simply means the data must be strongly consistent at all times.
 All the server nodes across the world should contain the same value as an entity at any point in time.
 And the only way to implement this behavior is by locking down the nodes when being updated.
+Real World Use Case :

-- If the nodes take while to reach consensus, they must wait until then.
-Well, this is surely not desired in case of social applications.
-But think of stock market application where the users are seeing different prices of the same stock at one point in time and updating it concurrently.
+- If the nodes take a while to reach a consensus, they must wait until then.
+Well, this is surely not desired in the case of social applications.
+But think of a stock market application where the users are seeing different prices of the same stock at one point in time and updating it concurrently.
 This would create chaos.
 Therefore, to avoid this confusion we need our systems to be Strongly Consistent.

 ACID Transaction Support :

-Distributed systems like NoSQL databases which scale horizontally on fly don’t support ACID transactions globally & this is due to their design.
-The whole reason for development of NoSQL tech is ability to be Highly Available and Scalable.
+Distributed systems like NoSQL databases which scale horizontally on the fly don’t support ACID transactions globally & this is due to their design.
+The whole reason for the development of NoSQL tech is the ability to be Highly Available and Scalable.
 If we must lock down nodes every time, it becomes just like SQL.
 So, NoSQL databases don’t support ACID transactions and those that claim to, have terms and conditions applied to them.
 Generally, transaction support is limited to a geographic zone or an entity hierarchy.
-Developers of tech make sure that all the Strongly consistent entity nodes reside in the same geographic zone to make ACID transactions are possible.
+Developers of tech make sure that all the Strongly consistent entity nodes reside in the same geographic zone to make ACID transactions possible.

-For transactional things go for MySQL because it provides a lock-in feature and supports ACID transactions.
+Conclusion: For transactional things go for MySQL because it provides a lock-in feature and supports ACID transactions.